KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 Me and Carlton
 ![](djangocon-us-2024-recap-images/me-and-carlton.jpg)

-I was racking brain to figure out what to eat for lunch.
+I was racking my brain to figure out what to eat for lunch.
 I joined a group and walked the short distance to [Pie Pushers](https://www.piepushers.com/).

 A slice of Italian susage and a simple house salad really hit the spot!
 It was the best tasting pizza I've had in quite a while.